 Are you thinking about planning a trip to Kauai in January?
 Find out some of the best things to do in Kauai in January that are worth adding to your itinerary!

-This list of things to do in Kauai in January contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog
+This list of things to do in Kauai in January was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog

 Visiting Kauai in January is a wonderful way to liberate yourself from the cold winter weather in other parts of the country.